Abstract:

 tetQ,

-tetW,
+tetW, and

-tetX), as well as one integrase gene (
+tetX), and one integrase gene (

 8 copies∙g

-−1 dry soil) was significantly higher than that in Caofeidian (1.21×10
+−1 (dry soil) was significantly higher than that in Caofeidian 1.21×10

 8 copies·g

-−1 dry soil), Baiyangdian Lake (1.11×10
+−1 (dry soil), Baiyangdian Lake 1.11×10

 8 copies·g

-−1 dry soil), and Hengshui Lake (1.97×10
+−1 (dry soil) and Hengshui Lake 1.97×10

 8 copies·g